-As far as scripting languages go, the simpler the better.
+Answer: As far as scripting languages go, the simpler the better.
 In fact, the language itself isn’t as important as understanding design patterns and development paradigms such as procedural, object-oriented, or functional programming.

-4. What’s your systems background?
+4. What’s the background of your system?

 DevOps relies on virtualization for rapid workload provisioning and allocating compute resources to new VMs to support the next rollout, so it is useful to have in-depth knowledge around popular hypervisors.
-This should ideally include backup, migration and lifecycle management tactics to protect, optimize and eventually recover computing resources.
+This should ideally include backup, migration, and lifecycle management tactics to protect, optimize and eventually recover computing resources.
 Some environments may emphasize microservices software development tailored for virtual containers.
 Operations expertise must include extensive knowledge of systems management tools like Microsoft System Center, Puppet, Nagios and Chef.

 such as a card, and the other is typically something memorized, such as a security code.
-(Onlie Training Institute)

-5. What are the uses of API’s in cloud services?
+5. What are the uses of APIs in cloud services?

 The instructions are provided to make communication between one or more applications.